Commercial negotiation – techniques to solve problems and break an impasse

 This is an unorthodox (i.e. sometimes the very best way) method for achieving breakthrough when faced with an impasse.
 It is called the Napolean technique because people looking at the problem are asked to put themselves in the shoes of somebody famous and solve the problem from their perspective.
 As time marches on, rubrics need to be updated but there are a wide variety of people associated with breakthrough mindsets.

 You could ask people to think what any of the following might do:

 Sheryl Sandberg, Greta Thunberg, Malala Yousafazi, Jacinda Ardern, Angela Merkel, Oprah Winfrey or anybody else that springs to mind.

-It is more important that people are being encouraged to step outside normative behaviour by thinking through the perspective of people that have a reputation for breaking the mould in some kind of manner.
-Presenting an all-female, international list of people from different cultures, perspectives and ethnicities shouldn’t be an example of this (but sadly it is).
+When people step outside normative behaviour by reflecting on the breakthroughs behaviours exemplified by mould breakers, they identify new possibilities.
+Presenting an all-female list from different cultures, perspectives and ethnicities shouldn’t be an example of this (but sadly it is).